esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 t2_img = nib.load("../../data/geometry_medical_images/NIFTI/OBJECT_phantom_T2W_TSE_Cor_14_1.nii"")
 ```

-Loading in a NIfTI file with `NiBabel` gives us a special type of data object which encodes all the information in the file.Each bit of information is called an **attribute** in Python's terminology.
+Loading in a NIfTI file with `NiBabel` gives us a special type of data object which encodes all the information in the file.
+Each bit of information is called an **attribute** in Python's terminology.
 To see all of these attributes, type `t2_img.` followed by <kbd>Tab</kbd>.
 There are three main attributes that we'll discuss today: